Leopoldov95/admin-metric-dashboard/README.md

 ## Impact

-The implementation of this dashboard has significantly streamlined the process of analyzing employee performance metrics.
+The implementation of this dashboard has streamlined the process of analyzing employee performance metrics.
 Team leads are now able to:

 - Save time during one-on-one meetings with their direct reports.
 - Make more informed decisions regarding employee performance.
+- Understand the performance and impact of the work being delivered by their direct reports.